-3.3 Loans to shareholder and loans to affiliated companies
+3.3 Financial Fixed Assets

-Loans to group companies included in the financial assets are initially measured at fair value, and subsequently carried at amortised cost.
+The financial fixed assets consist of loans to the shareholder and to affiliated companies.
+The loans included in the financial assets are initially measured at fair value, and subsequently carried at amortised cost on the basis of the effective interest method, less impairment losses.